reviewmonkeyrepo/reviewmonkey/about.md

 ### Will Donated Items Get Favorable Reviews?

-While that may be expectation on some sites, here at ReviewMonkey.org we adhere to the following vendor code of conduct that all vendors donating items must agree to abide by:
+While that may be expectation on some sites, here at ReviewMonkey.org anything donated is fair game.
+If we love it, we will gladly sing your praises, if we hate it you are just going to have to take your lumps and accept our opinion.
+If you don't like them apples, don't send us something to review.
+Easy fix.

-As a Vendor donating an item for review on ReviewMonkey.org, I/We agree that:

-* Items donated for review will not be given any preferential treatmet;
-* Items donated for review will may end up with an unfavorable review, I accept this possibility and agree not to hold ReviewMonkey.org liable for said reviews, opinions or comments;
+In addition:

-* Items donated for review will not be returned, they will either be kept by the Monkey doing the review or donated to a charity at the review Monkey's discretion
+* Items donated for review will not be returned, they will either be kept by the Monkey doing the review or donated to a charity at the review Monkey's discretion.
+* We are busy, have jobs and families and don't have time to be running to UPS all the time.
+If you have something really expensive you want us to review and can provide paid return shipping, email us and was can talk.

 ### A Note About Monetization